Mishmash-Abroad/studyabroad_docs/security-guide.md

 ### MFA

+MFA was done through the [Django AllAuth library](https://docs.allauth.org/en/dev/mfa/index.html) which we also used for SSO.
+It was implemented with authentication apps in mind, with options to use a QR code or a TOTP to activate a device.
+A viewset in Django was created for interacting with MFA and adjusting the MFA settings for users.

 Threat Model We Handle
 - The Asset we are trying to protect
   - Access to a users account and actions that they can take